svenmalvik/svenmalvik.com/_posts/2020-09-26-azure-farmer-parameters.md

 featured-image: https://cdn.svenmalvik.com/images/farmer-4x4.jpg
 ---

 *This is part 2 of my learning adventure of Farmer for Azure resource deployments.
-This time, I wanted to look at variables, outputs and expressions.*
+This time, I wanted to look at parameters, variables, outputs and expressions.*

 ## Passing Outputs to another Resource